 Italy has a wide selection of geothermal springs, many of which have been used since ancient times.
-Used for relaxation, pleasure, and therapeutic relief, you can visit many of these hot springs year round — whether to soak luxuriously in the summer sun or to warm up on a chilly winter’s evening.
+Used for relaxation, pleasure, and therapeutic relief, most easily accessible by train, you can visit many of these hot springs year-round — whether to soak luxuriously in the summer sun or to warm up on a chilly winter’s evening.

 Read on for some of the most excellent hot springs to visit during your trip to Italy.